-The mark-to-market value of Individual Transactions concluded as part of specific Global Markets services are determined by OTP Bank Plc. according to Section II.B2, subject to the reduction described in Section II.C.
+The mark-to-market value of Individual Transactions concluded as part of specific Global Markets services are determined by the Bank according to Section II.B2, subject to the reduction described in Section II.C.

-The variation margin requirement of certain OTC derivative Individual Transactions until the settlement of the transaction is the Individual Transaction's mark-to-market value to the extent that it shows a revaluation loss at the Business Partner.
-The Business Party is obliged to monitor the variation margin requirement of the Individual Transaction calculated using this method at all times and to make the variation margin available to OTP Bank PLc.
+The Variation Margin requirement for various OTC derivative Individual Transactions is the Mark-to-Market value of the given Individual Transaction until settlement of the transaction, to the extent that it shows a revaluation loss for the Client.
+The Client shall keep track of the Variation Margin requirement of the Individual Transaction thus shown and shall make the Variation Margin available to the Bank.

-OTP Bank Plc. is entitled to waive the call for additional collateral in relation to the Individual Transaction until the value calculated for the total of the Individual Transactions in the manner specified in points II.B and II.C - as the difference between the revaluation gains and revaluation losses calculated in relation to the Individual Transactions - has a positive sign.
+The Bank is entitled to waive the call for additional collateral in relation to the Individual Transaction until the value calculated for the total of the Individual Transactions in the manner specified in points II.B and II.C - as the difference between the revaluation gains and revaluation losses calculated in relation to the Individual Transactions - has a positive sign.
 At the same time, the value calculated in this way for the totality of Individual Transactions does not provide real secured claim for the conclusion of a new Individual Transaction.